hemanth506/React-Native-basic-app/README.md

-# React-Native-basic-app
+# React-Native-Todo-app
-A todo app to learn the basic of react-native
+A todo app developed to learn the basic of react-native